Theatre Strike Force

 Theatre Strike Force is the University of Florida's premier improv and sketch comedy troupe.
 The group also goes by TSF.
 The style of improv performed by Theatre Strike Force is a combination long form and short form.
 They both teach and perform improvisational comedy.
 They have six house teams which include both forms of improv as well as a sketch team.
 There are four long form house teams which are cast every semester and usually have six to eight members.
 The TSF Short Form Team is cast every semester as well and usually has fifteen to nineteen members.
 TSF Sketch is the final house team and usually has twelve to sixteen members, cast each semester.

 The original purpose of Theatre Strike Force is to provide social and political commentary in a thought-provoking and comedic manner.
 This is achieved through performing improvisational and sketch comedy that is both entertaining and socially engaging.
 Membership within Theatre Strike Force currently exceeds 60 members.
 Over time, Theatre Strike Force leaned further from its political roots, moving more towards Chicago style improv and in recent years, UCB style improv.

 History

 Theatre Strike Force has been a comedic fixture at the University of Florida since 1989.
 Founded by Dr. Judith Williams and Sid Homan, both of the UF School of Theatre and Dance, the improvisational group initially performed experimental "street theatre" that was satirical in nature.

 In the mid 90s, the group came under the direction of Heather Roberts, who fused TSF's social and political consciousness with a more comedy-based style of improvisation.
 Roberts also created The Sunday Group, the first long form team.

 Now, with regular performances for packed audiences and ever increasing membership, TSF has become one of the largest and most popular collegiate comedy groups in the nation.
 Although best known for "short-form" improv (popularized on the TV show Whose Line Is It Anyway?), TSF also performs long-form improv and sketch comedy.
-Many TSF alumni have moved on to Chicago, New York City, and Los Angeles, joining the ranks of some of the best improvisers in the country.

-Their Sunday Group improv team was the subject of Whether the Weather, a documentary about college improvisation.